 The Red Cross, Fire Department and the National Police are usually in attendance.
 They are there to look after the crowd.

-In 2021 due to Covid there were a few changes to the festivities.
+When we saw the parade in 2021, there were a few changes to the festivities.
 The festivities started just before 9am on the 24th of July when Santiago ran into San Marcos very close to Los Chocoyiitos park.
 San Marcos then runs into San Sebastian, patron of Diriamaba in front of the Municipal Palace.
 San Sebastian meets him after being transferred by his porters from Las Banderas park to the historic centre of the city.

 History of the Nicaraguan festival Tope de los Santos